Policies

 And in more detail...

 Healthy living is about having a secure roof over your head and a job that satisfies your needs.
 It’s about living in an environment with clean air and water.
 It’s about many things, including your physical health.
-And indeed, having good health is vital to enjoying a quality of life.
+Indeed, having good health is vital to enjoying a high quality of life.
 If you don’t have good health, the rest is just noise.

-Medicare, that precious institution that has served the physical health needs of more than a generation of Australians, is no longer the shining example of government social policy it once was.
-It’s sick.
-GPs are leaving the system.
-The number of med school graduates taking up general practice has dropped dramatically.
-There are not enough doctors servicing the needs of rural and regional Australia.
-Nurses are exhausted and fed up.
-Healthcare fund memberships are falling due to spiralling monthly payments and a perceived lack of value.
-Public hospital emergency rooms are full of people seeking non-emergency treatment.
-Ambulances are “ramping”, being used as hospital overflow facilities.
-Indigenous health outcomes, particularly for children, continue to be appalling.
-The declining mental health of our teenagers and the failure to address this adequately is resulting in ballooning rates of suicide and eating disorders.
-And these are just a few of the symptoms of a healthcare system in crisis.
+Medicare, that precious institution that has served the physical health needs of more than a generation of Australians, has long since ceased to be the shining example of government social policy it once was.
+Right up to the 2025 Election, the numbers of med school graduates taking up general practice had dropped dramatically, there weren’t enough doctors servicing the needs of rural and regional Australia, nurses were leaving the system in droves, healthcare fund memberships were continuing to fall with spiralling monthly payments and a perceived lack of value, public hospital emergency rooms were full of people seeking non-emergency treatment, ambulances were “ramping,” being used as hospital overflow facilities, Indigenous health outcomes, particularly for children, were appalling, and the rates of suicide and eating disorders amongst our teens were booming.
+And these were just a few of the symptoms of a healthcare system reaching breaking point.

 Women's health

-Currently, if you’re between the ages of 50-75, you’re eligible for a free mammogram every two years.
-However, many medical experts are advising that screening for breast cancer should begin younger, at age 40.
+Currently, if you’re between the ages of 50 and 75, you’re eligible for a free mammogram every two years.
+However, many medical experts are advising that screening for breast cancer should begin at age 40.

 Also, the free mammogram screening program is managed by the Cancer Council through its 500 established clinics and a fleet of mobile breast screening vehicles.
-But millions of women require mammograms annually and the charity’s limited resources often force lengthy wait times.
+However, millions of women require mammograms annually, and the charity’s limited resources often result in lengthy wait times.

-Also, the mammogram is not an infallible test; it doesn’t pick up all breast cancers and should be augmented with a breast ultrasound for a more certain result.
-And with breast cancer being the second largest cause of cancer death in Australian women (after lung cancer), we believe urgent changes to the breast screening program are required.
+In addition, the mammogram is not an infallible test; it doesn’t pick up all breast cancers, and the medical consensus is that regular testing should be augmented with a breast ultrasound for a more certain result.
+With breast cancer being the second largest cause of cancer death in Australian women (after lung cancer), we believe urgent changes to the breast screening program are required.

-We think it's outrageous that mammograms and breast ultrasounds don't attract the full Medicare rebate.
+The Good Party thinks it's outrageous that mammograms and breast ultrasounds don't attract the full Medicare rebate.
 This has to change.
-And the screening also must be expanded to the pool of test providers in the broader private sector.
-This would put an end to those wait times and, if you live in a regional town or centre, the often lengthy excursions to Cancer Council-supported clinics.
+And the screening must also be expanded to the pool of test providers in the private sector.
+This would significantly reduce wait times for women living outside urban centres.

 Lowering the screening age to 40 and including breast ultrasounds in the program will catch far more cancers early, prevent deaths, and provide women with better certainty.